mpenning/polymer/README.rst

 Summary
 -------

 A simple framework to run tasks in parallel.
+It's similar to multiprocessing.Pool, but has a few enhancements over that.

+Polymer is mostly useful for its Worker error logging and run-time statistics.
+It also restarts crashed multiprocessing workers automatically (not true with multiprocessing.Pool).
+When a worker crashes, Polymer knows what the worker was doing and resubmits that task as well.

 Usage
 -----